If you want to be on the program, the email address, illrushboat at EIBnet.com.

 Republican Party afraid to take on Obama for fear what the media will say about them.

-And now they're the Times is reporting anyway that the Republican establishment, many people are worried to death that if they criticize Trump, that he's gonna double and triple criticize them, and it's gonna really hurt.
+And now the Times is reporting anyway that the Republican establishment, many people, are worried to death that if they criticize Trump, that he's going to double and triple criticize them, and it's going to really hurt.

 And the story goes on to say that several prominent Republicans, even some names you would know, elected Republicans say that they would vote for Hillary if Trump's the nominee.

-And some of them even say they would vote for Hillary if if Cruz is the nominee.
+And some of them even say they would vote for Hillary if Cruz is the nominee.

 And now they're comparing Trump to Goldwater and Cruz to Goldwater.